 This post will give an introduction to the Plagiarism Framework by explaining what it is and how it differs to how we used Turnitin in Blackboard.
 It will then take you through a step-by-step guide of how to set it up and also what it looks like when marking.

 When we move to Canvas, the way that we access Turnitin will change.
-Instead of setting up a separate Turnitin assignment, as we did in Blackboard, there will now be an option within the Canvas Assignment settings to turn on the Turnitin Plagiarism Framework.
-This means that the Similarity Report will now be accessed via Canvas’ SpeedGrader tool, which is where you will mark and provide feedback on Canvas Assignments.
+Instead of setting up a separate Turnitin assignment, as we did in Blackboard, there will now be an option within the Canvas Assignment settings to turn on Turnitin Plagiarism Framework.
+This means that any Similarity Reports will now be accessed via the native SpeedGrader tool in Canvas, which is where you will mark and provide feedback on Assignments in Canvas.

 How it differs from Turnitin in Blackboard

-There are some differences to how the Turnitin Plagiarism Framework will work in Canvas to how we used Turnitin in Blackboard.
-We’ve highlighted some of the key ones below:
+There are some differences to how the Turnitin Plagiarism Framework will work in Canvas compared to how TurnItIn was used in Blackboard.
+Key differences include:

-- No Turnitin Assignment Inbox – there will no longer be a separate Turnitin inbox, you will instead view student submissions via the Canvas Gradebook or SpeedGrader.
+- No Turnitin assignment Inbox – there will no longer be a separate Turnitin inbox – you will instead view student submissions via the native Canvas Gradebook or SpeedGrader.
 This is also where you will complete any marking or feedback.

-- No Post Date – unlike Turnitin in Blackboard, there will no longer be an automatic ‘Post Date’ with the Plagiarism Framework.
-You should instead ensure that the Grade Posting Policy is set to Manual.
-For more information about this, skip to the marks and feedback section of this page.
+- No Post Date – unlike Turnitin in Blackboard, there will no longer be an automatic ‘Post Date’ for the release of mark and feedback.
+Instead, you should ensure that the Grade Posting Policy on the Canvas assignment is set to Manual.
+For more information on how this work, read the marking assignments section of this page.

 - No Turnitin Rubrics – Turnitin Rubrics will no longer be able to be used in Canvas.
 Instead, you will be able to set up Canvas Rubrics.
 You can find information here on how to create a rubric in your course and also how to attach the rubric to your assignment.